broadinstitute/celligner2/notes.md

   - use list of putative mislabelled (outliers in the bioarxiv paper)
   - create fake misslabeling
 - using HCMI's line
-- does known gene dependency of typical cancer lines match with clustering?
+- does known gene dependency of typical pecancer lines match with clustering?
 - ask sanger for their RNAseq
+- make latent space arithmetic
+  - plot X_bar of fake samples compared to others
+  - show diff expr. on fake samples
+- create correlation matrix between X - X_bar, X_cl - X_tu,

 ## ideas